-LCCC’s applied bachelor’s degree is expected to begin in fall of 2018, but students can start on the pathway to it by enrolling in one of the short-term or associate degree programs.
+Students can start on the pathway to the applied bachelor’s degree by enrolling in one of the short-term or associate degree programs.
 Employers are engaged in the process and are working with LCCC to design and deliver the applied bachelor’s program.

 Graduates of the associate degree MEMS program complete paid internships with industry partners and are often offered full-time work following the completion of their degree with that employer.

 The program will follow a 3+1 structure, meaning the first three years of the program will be at LCCC’s low tuition rate.
 The fourth year of the program will be at LCCC’s tuition rate and also include additional equipment and technology fees.
 The total cost to complete the program will be less than $15,000.